-Surekha Kulkarni is a social entrepreneur, jewelry designer, founder and program director of the BTP Program.
+Surekha Kulkarni is a social entrepreneur, jewelry designer, founder and program director of the BT Program.
 Surekha's main focus is beading instruction, creating self sufficiency and valuable community support for the refugee women who now call Louisville, Ky "home".
-All proceeds of sale of Surekha's jewelry go directly to the Project.
+All proceeds of sale of Surekha's jewelry go directly to Beaded Treasures.

 Conflict in Iraq forced Sally to flee to Syria where she lived for three years before finally resettling in Louisville a year ago.
 She loves developing her own unique jewelry designs and experimenting with new techniques.
 She especially enjoys crafting one of a kind earrings and working with wire.
 When not making jewelry, she is busy caring for her growing family.

 Odette moved to Louisville in 2001 to flee the war in Congo.
 She has 3 children and considers Louisville her hometown.
 In her free time she enjoys reading, cooking, gardening, sewing and of course, making jewelry!
 Odette dreams of opening an African art shop filled with clothing, jewelry and paintings.

 Maryam moved to Louisville 3 years ago from war torn Iraq.
 She learned jewelry making from her mother Nadira, who recently joined BT.
 It is amazing how she finds time to make gorgeous jewelry in between chasing her 3 little boys.
 Maryam enjoys watching movies when her little ones are in bed.
 She dreams of opening her own business one day.

 Pabitra has lived in the United States for about two years.
 She is from Nepal.
 She is the mother of four children and is often busy caring for her busy household.
 She recently joined the Project and has already produced an amazing amount of jewlery and has demonstrated a great deal of enthusiasm.
 She enjoys cooking, listening to music, and watching TV in her spare time.